Kinann01/SearchTool/README.md

 - Optionally, you can build the project with the following command: `cmake -DENABLE_DEBUG=ON -DENABLE_READ_FROM_FILE=ON -DENABLE_ONE_INSTANCE=ON ..` instead of just `cmake ..`

 ## Tools Used
 - The search is conducted in parallel using the **Thread Pool** design pattern.
-The `thread_pool_t` class, implemented in `include/threadPool.h` and `src/threadPool.cpp`, manages a pool of threads that concurrently search for the specified string in files.
+The `thread_pool_t` class is implemented in `include/threadPool.h` and `src/threadPool.cpp`, manages a pool of threads that concurrently search for the specified string in files.

 - There are two constructors for the `thread_pool_t` type:
    * A parametrized constructor that allows specifying the number of threads in the pool.